 Upon arrival, each student must check in with a staff member.
 There is a safety search for each student and their belongings.
 Granite Academy uses a hand-held security wand metal detector which we use to facilitate non-intrusive searches.
-Middle school students turn in their phones during the arrival process.
+All students will turn in their phones during the arrival process and secure them in their Yondr Pouch.
 A staff member takes a student's lunch order for the day and the student then transitions to class.